datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

 things as are not by the Act or this Agreement directed or required to be exercised or done by the Manager.

-Section 3.4  Reimbursements.
-The Company shall reimburse the Members for all ordinary and necessary out-of-pocket expenses incurred by the Members on behalf of the Company.
+<a name="section-3-4"></a>Section 3.4  Reimbursements.
+The Company shall reimburse the Members for all ordinary and
+necessary out-of-pocket expenses incurred by the Members on behalf of the Company.
 The Manager's sole determination of which expenses may be reimbursed to a Member and the amount of such expenses shall be